-- Ewes given a long-acting treatment pre-lamb during the payout period. - If eggs are present in treated ewe samples, request a larval culture.
-This will show which worm species are surviving.
-Seek management advice.
+Ewes given a long-acting treatment pre-lamb during the payout period If surviving worms are producing eggs seek management advice.

 Do you know what drenches are effective on your farm?

 • Plan to do a FECRT in summer if you have not done one in the last 2-3 years.
 This will require some lambs to be left untreated at the first drench.